As mentioned in my previous post, in terms of materials I started out as I was taught but over the years began to experiment with other materials.

 Another book I can’t get away from is Maxime-Alphonse.
 I love the musical element and the variety in the content.
 The only negative really is that it is expensive, and I try to pick carefully which volume to buy and try to use it well.

 None of my teachers worked with me on Gallay.
 I like the unmeasured preludes and make some use of them but in particular now make use of the Op.
 57 studies for second horn.
 I like how “orchestral” and characteristic they are for horn; in the last few years I have started using these with most every student who is up to the level to be able to play them.

 The final area where I make use of some standard materials is in the low range.
 I like the Neuling etudes a lot but have concluded over the years that many students find them A) too long and B) too hard.
 I experimented with some other materials down an octave and finally found an edition of the Bordogni etudes down a fourth (the standard bass clef version not being low enough).
 I was not that happy however with that edition overall and have worked out a version of my own that I have been using with students recently.
 But one great point for me of the Neuling is that they are in and out of old notation bass clef, and a slightly easier set of similar etudes would complement the Bordogni.
 I feel that I have found this in the De Pre low horn etudes, which I have recently been making use of in lessons.
 As they are out of copyright I have also been working on my own edition of these.

 Warm-Up materials are also technical materials, and I should mention that I do recommend the horn version of The Brass Gym and use these materials often but not so much as actual lesson material.

 As noted above, I have some materials under development, which include some that I have newly developed, and I am still looking for more contemporary materials that hit the right place technically.
-More on those topics in upcoming parts of this series.
+More on those topics as the series continues.